National Beverage

 shelf-space pressure would hit both volume and future pricing leverage.

-buybacks mask the operating picture
+Buybacks mask the operating picture

 open-market repurchases can make EPS look steadier than the underlying demand trend. that helps sentiment, but it can also blur what the business is really doing.